prabal-pratap-singh/FastAPI-assesment-for-Steeleye/README.md

     - trader :   type str

 Each attribute of an trade has some range of value which are predifine by me to use in test cases like sort, filtering etc.
-the range of values are:
+The range of values are:
 ( values are case sensitve so use them as given below )
 - assetClass          =  Equity, Commodities, Bond, Machinery, Real state
 - counterparty      =  prabal, zerodha, upstox, arpit, ananya, ananya enterprises, bhavya, ritesh